axibase/atsd/installation/aws-emr-s3.md

 ## Deploy Co-processor

+Extract `atsd-hbase.$REVISION.jar` from the archive.

 ```bash
 tar -xvf atsd-cluster.tar.gz atsd/atsd-hbase*jar
 ```

 :::tip Co-processors
-The `atsd-hbase.$REVISION.jar` file contains ATSD filters and procedures invoked by ATSD on HBase Region Servers for optimized data processing.
+The `atsd-hbase.$REVISION.jar` file contains ATSD filters and procedures invoked by ATSD on each node in the HBase cluster for optimized data processing.
 :::

-Copy the file to HBase `lib` directory in S3 to make its classes automatically available to region servers at start time.
+To make ATSD packages loadable by region servers at start time, copy the JAR file to the directory specified in the HBase configuration variable `hbase.dynamic.jars.dir` which is set to `hbase.rootdir/lib` by default.
+If the HBase root directory is `s3://atsd/hbase-root`, the target directory is `s3://atsd/hbase-root/lib`.

 ```bash
 aws s3 cp atsd/atsd-hbase.*.jar s3://atsd/hbase-root/lib/atsd-hbase.jar
 ```

-> The `cp` command removes the revision from the `atsd-hbase.$REVISION.jar` file to avoid changing `coprocessor.jar` setting in the `server.properties` file each time when the JAR file is replaced.
+> The `cp` command removes the revision from the `atsd-hbase.$REVISION.jar` file to avoid changing `coprocessor.jar` setting in the `server.properties` file each time when the JAR file is upgraded.

 Verify that the copied file is stored as `atsd-hbase.jar` in the `hbase-root/lib` directory in S3.